BIOS & CV of various lengths for differing occasions

 Graduate Teaching Assistant, German & Music, U. of Mississippi, 1987-88

-Assistant Professor of Voice, Austin Peay State University, 1988-94
+Assistant Professor of Voice, Austin Peay State University APSU, 1988-94

 Professional Singing Experience:

-(In America) Atlanta Chamber Opera, Central City Opera, DeKalb Georgia Opera, Kennesaw Georgia Opera, Memphis Opera, Phoenix Opera, St. Louis Municipal Opera, Santa Fe Opera, Cobb Symphony, Lake Charles Symphony, Rapides Symphony, Emory Orchestra, Rhodes College Orchestra, Lancaster Pennsylvania Symphony.
+(In America) Atlanta Chamber Opera, Central City Opera, DeKalb Georgia Opera, Kennesaw Georgia Opera, Memphis Opera, Phoenix Opera, St. Louis Municipal Opera, Santa Fe Opera, Cobb Symphony, Lake Charles Symphony, Rapides Symphony, Emory Orchestra, Rhodes College Orchestra, Lancaster Pennsylvania Symphony, Gateway Chamber Orchestra.
 Numerous solo recitals in Alabama, Arkansas, Florida, Georgia, Illinois, Indiana, Kansas, Kentucky, Louisiana, Mississippi, Missouri, Nebraska, Ohio, Tennessee, Texas, Virginia, Washington, D. C. and Puerto Rico.

 (In Europe) Pfalztheater, Kaiserslautern, Germany; Stadttheater Oberhausen, Germany; Stadttheater Lüneburg, Germany; American Institute of Musical Studies Orchestra, Graz, Austria.
 Numerous solo recitals in Austria & Germany.